-Before optimizing Instagram for your target audience, you have to know who that audience is.
+Before you can optimize Instagram use for your target audience, you have to know who that target audience is.
 Otherwise, your Instagram use will be much like fishing in an overrun pond with the wrong bait.
-Just as you can’t choose the right trick if you don’t know what you’re feeling for, you can’t create an engaging Instagram profile if you don’t know whom you are trying to reach.
+Just as you can’t choose the right bait if you don’t know what you’re fishing for, you can’t create an engaging Instagram profile if you don’t know whom you are trying to reach.

 Consider your company’s target audience.
-Include not only the type of people who could use your products but also their lifestyle.
+Include not only the type of people who could use your products but also what their lifestyle.
 Market research will tell you your target audience’s interests, hobbies, and lifestyle.
-This information will help you know what kinds of things they look for on Instagram and what types of profiles they are likely to follow.
+This information will help you to know what kinds of things they look for on Instagram, and what types of profiles they are likely to follow.

 Refine Your Bio

 Your bio is the first thing that prospective followers will use to learn about your business.
 As a result, you need to be sure that it conveys the message you want.
-Therefore, your bio statement should be clear and concise, and it needs to show followers what your brand is.
+Your bio statement should be clear and concise, and it needs to show followers what your brand is.

 Instagram only gives you 150 characters for the bio, so make those characters count.
 You can use line breaks in the bio if needed to ensure clarity and appearance.
 It is also essential to add a link to your website.
-If necessary, use a link shortening tool to save characters, but don’t skip the link because it will drive followers to your site.
+Use a link shortening tool if necessary to save characters, but don’t skip the link, because it will drive followers to your site.

 Define And Maintain Your Brand Identity